 History of Warsaw

-In 1915-1918 during the First World WarWarsaw was occupied by the Germans, who are probably hoping for the support of Poland in the war against Russia, not only opened in the city of the Technical University, the Warsaw School of Economics, and was allowed to teach the Poles in their native language, but also greatly expanded the city limits.
-November 8, 1918, German troops left the city, and only 10 in Warsaw returned Jozef Pilsudski (the head of the underground Polish Military Organization) and received the following day from the regency council powers established independent Republic of Poland, which became the capital of Warsaw.
+In 1915-1918, during the First World War, Warsaw was occupied by the Germans, who, probably hoping for Poland's support in the war against Russia, not only opened a Technical University in the city, the Warsaw School of Economics and allowed teaching Poles in their native language, but also substantially expanded the city boundaries.
+On November 8, 1918, German troops left the city, and on the 10th, Jozef Pilsudski (head of the underground Polish military organization) returned to Warsaw and, having received powers from the Regency Council the next day, founded the independent Polish Republic, the capital of which was Warsaw..

-September 1, 1939 with the invasion of German troops inPoland started the Second World War has become one of the global military conflicts in the history of the world and took away millions of human lives.
-Warsaw also has become one of the main centers of resistance to the Nazi regime in occupied Europe.
-Unfortunately, leaving the city, the Germans (in spite of the agreed terms of surrender) virtually razed it to the ground, and only thanks to the preserved drawings and plans of the Poles were able to subsequently recover with remarkable accuracy the historical center of Warsaw.
-In 1980 the old town was declared a World Heritage Site «as an exceptional example of an almost complete restoration of the historical period between the XIII-XX centuries».
+On September 1, 1939, with the invasion of German troops into Poland, the Second World War began, which became one of the most global military conflicts in world history and claimed millions of lives.
+Warsaw, on the other hand, became one of the main centers of resistance to the Nazi regime in occupied Europe.
+Unfortunately, leaving the city, the Germans (despite the agreed terms of surrender) practically razed it to the ground and only thanks to the preserved drawings and plans, the Poles were subsequently able to restore the historic center of Warsaw with amazing accuracy.
+In 1980, the Old Town was declared a UNESCO World Heritage Site «as an exceptional example of the almost complete restoration of the historical period between the XIII-XX centuries».

 Today Warsaw has the status «global city» and is experiencing perhaps the biggest economic boom in its history.